-Some congenital heart defects may have a genetic link, either occurring due to a defect in a gene, a chromosome abnormality, or environmental exposure, causing heart problems to occur more often in certain families.
-In hypoplastic left heart syndrome, there may be abnormalities of other organs, such as diaphragmatic hernia, omphalocele, and hypospadias.
+Some congenital heart defects may be due to a genetic defect that causes heart problems to occur more often in certain families.
+In hypoplastic left heart syndrome, there may be abnormalities of other organs.

-In many children, HLHS occurs sporadically (by chance), with no clear reason evident for their development.
+In many children, HLHS occurs by chance, with no clear reason for its development.

 What are the symptoms of hypoplastic left heart syndrome?

 Infants with HLHS usually develop symptoms shortly after birth.
-The following are the most common symptoms of hypoplastic left heart syndrome.
 However, each child may experience symptoms differently.
 Symptoms may include: